GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🔵 2024-04-12 16:30 UTC

+It looks like things are back to normal.

+We've successfully migrated everything to our new setup.
+Emails have been going out successfully for about a day and we haven't seen any further suspicious email activity.

+We're working on improving our detection tools to make this sort of incident less likely in the future.
+We'll publish a postmortem once we've completed the most pressing tasks and had time to reflect.
+If you want to get our analysis, subscribe to our mailing list by sending an email to `~guidedtrack/releases+subscribe@lists.sr.ht`.

+## 🟡 2024-04-11 22:00 UTC

+We've set up a different IP address to send our email from and are now routing emails through it.
+It looks like email is being delivered successfully.
+We'll monitor things and start migrating settings.

 ## 🟡 2024-04-10 23:50 UTC

 Emails from GuidedTrack programs are being held up by our email sending provider.
 So if you're testing a program and not getting email from it, that's why.
 We'll update this page once the problem resolves.